cowprotocol/docs/docs/solvers/in-depth-solver-specification/the-batch-auction-optimization-problem.md

 $$\sum_o ​U(o)+p\cdot \sum_o​f(o)$$,

-where _p_ is a vector of externally-determined prices used to express all fees in terms of the common numéraire.&#x20;
+where _p_ is a vector of externally-determined prices used to express all fees in terms of the common numéraire.

 Finally, solvers compete for the right to settle a batch by participating in an auction, aiming to implement the solution with the highest quality at the lowest possible cost to the protocol.
 For more details, see the page [Solver Auction and Rewards](solver-auction-and-rewards.md).